 Other Transportation Options

 You can drive between towns but access is limited to non-residents and the roads are deathly scary!
-We were convinced that, if by some chance our car broke down, we’d never be found on the narrow, two-way, unpaved roads and would be left to rot.
+We were convinced that, if by our car broke down, we would d never be found on the narrow, two-way, unpaved roads and would be left to rot.
 Plus, a route that takes five minutes by train could take a good two hours by car (again, personal experience).
 Roads are really only meant for cars like this.

 Some prefer walking along the paths by the coast.
 Be sure to check ahead of time the status of the routes at the train station as some routes might be closed.
-Another option is to take a ferry.
+Another option is to take a ferry or a boat tour.
 This will allow you to get those postcard-perfect photos that you see online.
-It’s just not possible to get a good angle of those hillside houses from land.
+It’s too tough to get a good angle of those hillside houses from land.
 I’d love to do this the next time we visit.

 Is One Day Enough to Visit Cinque Terre?